 Many people buy commercial property in their name or through their self-managed super fund and then lease the property back to the business they own.
 This enables the individual taxpayer or super fund to claim the depreciation allowances, which can be substantial.

 The building allowance compensates investors for the decline in the value of your property’s bricks and concrete components.
 The date when construction of your building commenced usually determines whether you can claim the depreciation of the structure against your taxable income.
-With residential property, construction must have started after the 18th of July 1985 to be eligible for depreciation allowances.
-With commercial property investments, older buildings qualify for the building allowance.
+To qualify for a residential property depreciation allowance, construction must have commenced after 18 July 1985.
+In contrast, commercial property investments may still be eligible for building allowances even if the structures are older.

 Commercial property can be three years older and still qualify.